Loading

 Morning · Problem 2

 The phone-lock challenge felt too restrictive.
-The inability to override in emergencies created friction.
+Unable to override in emergencies created friction.

 Evening · Problem 1